berenddeboer/cdk-drizzle-migrate/README.md

 # Working on this code

-1. Install packages: `npm i`
+1. Install packages: `npm ci`

 2. Bootstrap CDK if not done: `npx cdk bootstrap aws://123456/us-east-1`.
 Replace 123456 with your AWS account.

 ## Handler notes

 When making changes to the Lambda handler code in `lambda/index.ts`, you need to transpile it to JavaScript:

 ```bash
 npx projen build:handler